-These Lemon Meringue Pie Cookies are made with a soft and chewy lemon cookie base, a sweet and tangy lemon topping, and a simple toasted meringue.
+These Lemon Meringue Pie Cookies are made with a soft and chewy lemon cookie base, a sweet and tangy lemon filling, and a simple toasted meringue.
 They are like sweet and dreamy bite-sized lemon meringue pies.

 Jump to: